codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

   In the **Configuration** tab, **Workflow Templates** is selected.
 This is our CI Starter Workflow Template, that builds a Docker image using Kaniko, reports image metadata to CSDP, and tests the image.
 1. Select **Trigger Conditions**.
 1. From the **Add** dropdown, select **Git Events**.
-1. In the **Git Repository URLs** field, select one or more GitHub repositories to listen for the selected event.
+1. In the **Git Repository URLs** field, select one or more GitHub repositories to listen to for the selected event.
 1. From the **Event** dropdown, select the event, in our case, **Commit pushed**.
-  CSDP displays all the **Arguments** used by our Starter Workflow Template.
+  CSDP displays all the **Arguments** available for the selected event.
-  For each argument, you can define a value that is instantiated from the event payload, or any custom value.
-  These arguments are populated with the required values from the event payload.
+  You can map each argument to a single or combination of predefined variables, which CSDP automatically maps to the correct path when you commit the changes.
+Argo Workflow then instantiates the values from the event payload.

     {% include
    image.html
    lightbox="true"
    file="/images/getting-started/quick-start/quick-start-ci-pipeline-arguments.png"
    url="/images/getting-started/quick-start/quick-start-ci-pipeline-arguments.png"
-   alt="Add Delivery Pipeline panel in CSDP" caption="Add Delivery Pipeline panel in CSDP" max-width="30%"
+   alt="Predefined variables for arguments" caption="Predefined variables for arguments" max-width="30%"
    %}